-Sotrovimab is a recombinant human monoclonal antibody administered as a onetime 500 mg intravenous (IV) infusion.
-It works by binding to the receptor-binding domain of the SARS-CoV-2 spike protein, inhibiting either attachment or fusion to human cells.
 Molnupiravir is a ribonucleoside analog that inhibits SARS-CoV-2 viral replication by being incorporated into viral ribonucleic acid (RNA), resulting in an accumulation of errors in the viral genome.
 Molnupiravir is administered orally at a dose of 800 mg every 12 hours for five days.
 Nirmatrelvir/ritonavir (Paxlovid) is a combination treatment.
 Nirmatrelvir is a protease inhibitor that blocks the activity of the SARS-CoV-2-3CL protease, an enzyme necessary to produce other functional SARS-CoV-2 proteins.
 Ritonavir is used in this combination to slow the metabolism of nirmatrelvir, thereby increasing nirmatrelvir concentrations in the body.
 Paxlovid is administered orally at a dose of 300 mg of nirmatrelvir and 100 mg of ritonavir every 12 hours for five days.
-Fluvoxamine is a selective serotonin reuptake inhibitor (SSRI) and a σ -1 receptor agonist.28 While fluvoxamine's exact mechanism of action for the treatment of COVID-19 is unknown, one theory is that by binding to the σ -1 receptor, fluvoxamine modulates cytokine production and dampens the body's excessive inflammatory response to COVID-19.29 Fluvoxamine is administered orally at a dose of 100 mg twice daily for 10 days.
+Fluvoxamine is a selective serotonin reuptake inhibitor (SSRI) and a $\sigma$ -1 receptor agonist.
+While fluvoxamine's exact mechanism of action for the treatment of COVID-19 is unknown, one theory is that by binding to the $\sigma$ -1 receptor, fluvoxamine modulates cytokine production and dampens the body's excessive inflammatory response to COVID-19.
+Fluvoxamine is administered orally at a dose of 100 mg twice daily for 10 days.

-Sotrovimab, molnupiravir, and Paxlovid are available under EUA from the FDA.
-Sotrovimab is currently approved only for IV administration but is being tested as an intramuscular injection.^{30,31} Fluvoxamine is already available as a generic medication with FDA approval for the treatment of obsessive-compulsive disorder, but an EUA is being pursued by a university-based group for its use in COVID-19.32
+Molnupiravir and Paxlovid are available under EUA from the FDA.
+Fluvoxamine is already available as a generic medication with FDA approval for the treatment of obsessive compulsive disorder, but an EUA is being pursued by a university-based group for its use in COVID-19.